 Even the Apostle Paul could not understand this.
-He understood that God cut the Jews off from being able to understand and was grafting in the Gentiles, and he explains it this way:
+See he understood that God cut the Jews off from being able to understand and was grafting in the Gentiles, and he explains it this way.

-Romans 11:17: "But if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and you became a fellow partaker of the root and of the fatness of the olive tree, do not boast against the branches; but if you are boasting against them, remember that you do not bear the root; rather, the root bears you" (vs 17-18).
+Paul is talking to the Gentiles; Romans 11:17: "But if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and you became a fellow partaker of the root and of the fatness of the olive tree, do not boast against the branches; but if you are boasting against them, remember that you do not bear the root; rather, the root bears you" (vs 17-18).